JeffersonLab/jaws/README.md

 | active-alarms | Set of alarms currently active (alarming). | AVRO: [active-alarms-key](https://github.com/JeffersonLab/kafka-alarm-system/blob/master/schemas/active-alarms-key.avsc) | AVRO: [active-alarms-value](https://github.com/JeffersonLab/kafka-alarm-system/blob/master/schemas/active-alarms-value.avsc) | set-active-alarming.py, set-active-ack.py, set-active-alarming-epics.py, set-active-ack-epics.py, list-active.py |
 | shelved-alarms | Set of alarms that have been shelved. | String: alarm name | AVRO: [shelved-alarms-value](https://github.com/JeffersonLab/kafka-alarm-system/blob/master/schemas/shelved-alarms-value.avsc) | set-shelved.py, list-shelved.py |

 The alarm system relies on Kafka not only for notification of changes, but for [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) - everything is stored in Kafka and the entire state of the system is built by replaying messages.
 All topics have compaction enabled to remove old messages that would be overwritten on replay.
 Compaction is not very aggressive though so some candidates for deletion are often lingering when clients connect so they must be prepared to handle the ordered messages on replay as ones later in the stream may overwrite ones earlier.

-### Unregister, Unshelve
-To unset (remove) a record use the --unset option with the "set" scripts, This writes a null/None tombstone record.
 To modify a record simply set a new one with the same key as the message stream is ordered and newer records overwrite older ones.

-To see all options use the --help option.
+### Tombstones
+To unset (remove) a record write a [tombstone](https://kafka.apache.org/documentation.html#compaction) record (null/None value).
+This can be done with the provided scripts using the --unset option.
+The tombstone approach is used to unregister, unshelve, unacknoweledge, and unset active alarming.
+However, EPICS active alarms and acknowledgements also have explicit NO_ALARM and NO_ACK enumerations values that are included to maintain a one-to-one mapping of EPICS field values, but means the values duplicate tombstone behavior and clients must handle both.

 ### Active Alarm Types
 Since different alarm producers may have producer specific alarm data the active alarm schema is actually an extendable union of schemas.
 Generally the basic alarming or acknowledgement messages should be used for simplicity, but sometimes extra info is required.
 For example, EPICS alarms have severity and status fields.